redbrickhut/James-Menzies/README.md

 ### Projects

-I was aware that listing my projects had the potential to create a rather monotone experience, so I used some nth child pseudo selectors to reverse the layout design.
+This is perhaps the single biggest element that has changedI was aware that listing my projects had the potential to create a rather monotone experience, so I used some nth child pseudo selectors to reverse the layout design.

 ### Media

-The point of this page is to validate my credentials as a musician.
-Stylistically not too much is required, through I do use a flex box to dynamically resize the image components.
+The point of this page is to show off my musical side, so nothing too special was required here.
+Just some simple YouTube iframe elements and captions.

 ### Blogs